 #9- Clean electricity generation from hydropower achieved a record 4,306 terawatt-hours (TWh) in 2019, the single most significant contribution from a renewable energy source in history1

 #10- We can attribute much of the recorded leaps and bounds in the growth of renewable energy to hydroelectricity.
-Hydroelectric power retains its position as the largest supplier of renewable electricity while surpassing its own output records.
+Hydroelectric power retains its position as the largest renewable electricity supplier while surpassing its output records.

 #12- Globally, 4,306 TWh of hydroelectricity was generated in 2019, up 2.5% from the previous year1

 #13- Globally, 15.6 GW of hydropower capacity was added, down 21.8 GW from the previous year1